nf-core/website/markdown/events/2021/bytesize-8-nf-core-offline.md

 That’s what I will be doing now.

-[2:11](https://youtu.be/N1rRr4J0Lps?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=132) So first on the machine that can actually with this offline machine (I am connecting to this machine) with the `ssh` command.
+[2:11](https://youtu.be/N1rRr4J0Lps?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=132) So first on the machine that can actually communicate with this offline machine (I am connecting to this machine) with the `ssh` command.

 Then I’m going to install the latest version of nf-core/tools.